 We’ve heard about this theme park ever since we met.
 It’s located in the UBBO Shopping Resort and is often used by families with children up to the age of 15.

-KidZania is a kind of “mini-city” designed for the little ones, so that they can “play grown-up”, where they can learn about more than 60 professions and have fun in various everyday spaces, such as stores, the theater, the police station, the fire station, the stadium, among many others.
+KidZania is a kind of “mini-city” designed for the little ones, so that they can “play grown-up”, where they can learn about more than 60 professions and have fun in various everyday spaces, such as stores, a theater, a police station, a fire station, a stadium, among many others.

 Address: Avenida Cruzeiro Seixas 7, Loja 1054 (Shopping Resort UBBO, Amadora)